daceloc007/Python-1-Assignment/assignment.md

 One such function [input()](https://docs.python.org/3/library/functions.html#input) allows you to gather input data during code execution.

-Replace the hard-coded variable for `sales` in your script with `sales = input("Enter total sales:")` and then execute the code again.
+In your Python script replace the hard-coded variable for `sales` in your script with `sales = input("Enter total sales:")` and then execute the code again.
 To ensure you script runs without errors you will also need to cast the value in sales from a string into a a float.
 Experiment with reasonable and unreasonable inputs to get a sense for what kind of error messages are produced.
 Use print statements along with the built-in function [isinstance()](https://docs.python.org/3/library/functions.html#isinstance) to keep track of what happens with different types of inputs (int, float, str, boolean).

-If you are a more advanced student include some input sanitization in your script and provide the user with meaningful error messages.

 > HINT: use print messages to help debug your code

+If you are a more advanced student you should try to include some input validation in your script and provide the user with meaningful error messages.
+The input coming from the command line in this case will always default to a string, but you will one day write functions that take input from other sources and you will likely need to handle different data types.
+Think about dates for example.
+To better equip yourself for handling different situations you should be using Python's interactive environments like a sandbox.
+If you are unsure how something might behave you should try it.
+For example, in an interactive Python environment try casting a Boolean into a float.

 ### QUESTION 4